ecedonaldlabajojr/Medspecialized-Entrance-Exam/README.md

 1. Download the zip file from this repository.
 2. Extract to a working directory of your choice.
 3. CD to said directory.
-4. Firstly, on the command line, install dependencies:
+4. On the command line, install dependencies:
 ``` node
 npm install
 ```